 Advancing the Science of Patient Input

-The Collaborative is an ad hoc activity convened under the auspices of the Forum on Drug Discovery, Development, and Translation (the Forum) at the National Academies of Sciences, Engineering, and Medicine (the National Academies).
-The work of the Collaborative does not necessarily represent the views of any one organization, the Collaborative, the Forum, or the National Academies and is not subjected to the review procedures of, nor is it a report or product of, the National Academies.
+The Advancing the Science of Patient Input action collaborative (the Collaborative) is an ad hoc activity associated with the Forum on Drug Discovery, Development, and Translation (the Forum) at the National Academies of Sciences, Engineering, and Medicine (the National Academies).
+The work of the Collaborative does not necessarily represent the views of any one organization, the Forum, or the National Academies and is not subjected to the review procedures of, nor is it a report or product of, the National Academies.

 - Catalogue current efforts and progress in the science of patient input;

-- Identify critical gaps in the knowledge base that are hindering progress;
+- Identify critical gaps in the knowledge base and other barriers that are impeding progress; and

-- Prioritize among those knowledge gaps to develop a clear roadmap for research needs and progress.
+- Prioritize among identified gaps and barriers to develop a commonly held research agenda.

 Contribution to the Field